TallKite/linnstrument-firmware/README.md

 MULTI-COLORED NOTE LIGHTS: Each of the 12 (or more!) notes can be any color.
 Transposable.
 Access it through the microLinn menu after setting the edo to 12, see below.

 SHOW A CUSTOM LIGHT PATTERN IN ONE SPLIT ONLY: Choose any of the 3 patterns (the scales marked A, A# and B) and it will replace the note lights.
 If you use one split as a clip launcher, you can color-code your clips.
 See also Locator CCs below.
-BTW this feature fixes a bug in which the custom light pattern would cover up a split set to CC faders or strum.
+BTW this feature fixes a bug in which a custom light pattern would cover up a split set to CC faders or strum.

+DIM MODE: Normally, tapping the Low Power button (Global Settings column 15) dims the display but also increases the latency.
+MicroLinn adds the option to long-press the Low Power button to dim the display without adding latency (in effect a crude brightness knob).

 LOCATOR CCs: A locator CC message can be sent immediately before every note-on, indicating the row and column.
 Your DAW can assign a specific function to a specific pad, e.g. upper lefthand corner = all sound off.
 Or use this feature plus a custom light pattern to create large drum pads for more easily playing drum midi.
 Or create a third split, perhaps a column of on/off buttons, or a vertical fader or two.